-There are 9 guiding principles that serve as the foundation of the strength-based approach.
+There are nine guiding principles that serve as the foundation of the strength-based approach (Hammond, 2010).

-- Everyone possesses a uniqueness that helps him or her evolve and move along his or her journey.
-These unique characteristics can be either:
+Everyone possesses a uniqueness that helps them evolve and move along their journey.
+These characteristics may include potential strengths and capabilities.

-- What receives attention or focus becomes what we (or the client) strive(s) for and eventually becomes a reality.
+What receives attention or focus becomes what the client strives for and, eventually, a reality.

-- Be careful with your words and language.
-Our language creates our (and our client’s) reality.
+Be careful with your words and language.
+Our language creates our reality.

-- The person or client is the story-teller of their own story.
+The client is the storyteller of their own story.

-- Capacity building has multiple facets and organization.
+Capacity building has multiple facets and organizations.
 Be flexible.

 4 Examples of a Strength-Based Approach

-- In the corporate world, many Human Resource (HR) managers will conduct performance appraisals on the employees.
-These appraisals are to hopefully benefit the employees, their supervisors, and the overall flow of the organization.
+In the corporate world, many human resources managers conduct performance reviews.
+These reviews hopefully benefit the employees, their supervisors, and the overall flow of the organization.
 Some of the key benefits can be improved performance, communication opportunities, and data on decision-making (Coens & Jenkins, 2000).

-- Each of us has those times that are really hard.
-We are in crisis mode and the last thing we want to think about are our strengths.
+Each of us encounters difficulty at some point in life.
+In crisis mode, the last thing we may want to think about is our strengths.
 However, when these trying situations arise, we need help in identifying our strengths.
-For health care professionals working with people going through these crises, it is vital for them to listen and identify strengths, and resources.
+It is vital for healthcare professionals working with people going through crises to listen and identify strengths and resources.

 For certain clients, pursuing support and attending an appointment is a big task, and it should be recognized as a strength.
-For instance, if you are helping someone who does not have housing that is safe and secure.
-It is important to empower the person to build strong relationships with their family and friends.
-Another great way to empower your client is to remind them to utilize their resources and use their resilience and strength to tackle any challenges.
+For instance, if you are helping someone who does not have safe and secure housing, it may be important to empower them to build strong relationships with their family and friends.
+Another great way to empower your clients is to remind them to utilize their resources, resilience, and strength to tackle any challenges.

-- A great part of going through this conversation is that people’s strengths will crop up.
-It becomes natural for the client to share their strengths, and in giving back to the client – acknowledge and validate their strengths.
+A great part of going through this conversation is that people’s strengths will crop up.
+It becomes natural for the client to share their strengths, and when reflecting back to the client, it can be helpful to acknowledge and validate those strengths.